MystenLabs/walrus-docs/docs/walrus-sites/routing.md

 The following features have been released with the Walrus Sites testnet version.
 ```

-In its base configuration, Walrus Sites serves static assets through a Portal.
+In its base configuration, Walrus Sites serves static assets through a portal.
 However, many modern
 web applications require more advanced features, such as custom headers and client-side routing.

 Therefore, the site-builder can read a `ws-resource.json` configuration file, in which you can